 2. Maintain Your Pet’s Schedule

 As moving day approaches, your schedule can become hectic.
-Between packing, hiring local movers, remembering to change your address, switch your utilities, and cleaning both your old and new place, giving Scruffy his daily walk can fall on the backburner.
+Between packing, hiring local movers, remembering to change your address, switching your utilities, and cleaning both your old and new place, giving Scruffy his daily walk can fall on the back burner.
 By maintaining your pet’s schedule, whether it is feeding in a specific location of the house, morning walks, or one-on-one time with you after work, your pet will ease into the transition of things in his environment changing.

 3. Pack Your Pet’s Overnight Bag

-In the process of moving, don’t forget the things your dog needs on a daily basis!
-The day of the move, having your pet’s food, medicine, bedding, and toys all in one spot can serve as both a convenience and a lifesaver if you need quick access to your pet’s leash or other belongings.
-If your pet takes medication, make sure you have enough on hand so you don’t have to drive all the way across College Station to your old vet in the middle of your move!
+In the process of moving, don’t forget the things your dog needs daily!
+On the day of the move, having your pet’s food, medicine, bedding, and toys all in one spot can serve as both a convenience and a lifesaver if you need quick access to your pet’s leash or other belongings.
+If your pet takes medication, make sure you have enough on hand so you don’t have to drive across College Station to your old vet in the middle of your move!

 4. Change Your Pet’s ID tag